eclipse-archived/ceylon-lang.org/documentation/1.1/faq/language-design.md

 the upper bound constraint `satisfies Object`.
 In Ceylon, it's regular and elegant.
 But we thought that the word `implements` didn't work here, since the upper bound might be a class or even another type parameter.
+A type parameter, after all, doesn't "implement" anything.

+Note also the irregularity in Java where a class `implements` an interface, but another interface `extends` it.
+In Ceylon, classes and interfaces `satisfy` interfaces.
+Nothing every `extends` an interface.

 ### Prefix form for `is Type`, `exists`, and `nonempty`